theskullcrusher/edmodopythonfilereader/README.md

 3. The above command will run on the sample input file in the python_file_reader/ log_files directory.
 Please put your input file sample in the same log_files directory and mention the file name (without the entire path).
-Also note that if no filename is specified, all files inside the log_files directory will be used.
+Also note that if no filename is specified, all files inside the log_files directory will be used as input.